top of page

 Symbols of Christ, the Paschal Lamb of God

-Christ's sacrifice on the afternoon of the 14th ended the need for the animal sacrificial system because he was the fulfilment of its symbolism.
+Christ's sacrifice on the afternoon of the 14th ended the need for the animal sacrificial system because he fulfilled its symbolism.

 The eating of a lamb as the Passover symbol was now superseded by the new symbols of unleavened bread and fermented wine.